 Only relevant cross-examination and other questions may be asked of a party or witness.
-Before a Complainant, Respondent, or witness answers a crossexamination or other question, the decision- maker(s) must first determine whether the question is relevant and explain any decision to exclude a question as not relevant.
+Before a Complainant, Respondent, or witness answers a crossexamination or other question, the Hearing Chair must first determine whether the question is relevant and explain any decision to exclude a question as not relevant.